folkzb/magalu/mgc/cli/docs/object-storage/objects/delete-all.md

 ## Global Flags:
 ```
     --api-key string           Use your API key to authenticate with the API
     --chunk-size integer       Chunk size to consider when doing multipart requests.
-Specified in Mb (range: 8 - 5120) (default 8)
+Specified in Mb (range: 8 - 5120)
 -U, --cli.retry-until string   Retry the action with the same parameters until the given condition is met.
 The flag parameters
                                use the format: 'retries,interval,condition', where 'retries' is a positive integer, 'interval' is
                                a duration (ex: 2s) and 'condition' is a 'engine=value' pair such as "jsonpath=expression"